Hardison Info Central

 Becket Takes on Religious Employment Discrimination

 In a little-known case from 1977 called Trans World Airlines v.
 Hardison, the Supreme Court gutted civil rights protections for people of faith.
 Although federal civil rights law says that employers must “reasonably accommodate” the religious practices of their employees unless doing so imposes an “undue hardship” on the company, the Supreme Court reinterpreted federal law to allow employers to deny religious accommodations to their employees if the accommodation would impose anything more than a negligible cost or burden on the company’s operations.
 As legal scholars have pointed out, Hardison was a direct result of outdated thinking about the Establishment Clause from Lemon v.
 Kurtzman, a ruling that was overturned in 2022.
-Hardison’s “de minimis test” has been used by large companies to deny even the most basic of religious accommodations for their employees—especially employees with minority religious beliefs.
+Hardison’s “de minimis test” was nevertheless used for decades by large companies to deny even the most basic of religious accommodations for their employees—especially employees with minority religious beliefs.
+In 2023, the Supreme Court finally clarified Hardison’s standard in Groff v.
+DeJoy, requiring employers to provide workplace religious accommodations unless doing so imposes a significant cost on their business.

 Becket takes up the fight

-Because of Hardison, businesses have been able to discriminate against religious employees in ways that would be unthinkable for other protected classes (such as sex or disability).
-Members of minority faiths (and often people of color) are hit hardest by this Supreme Court decision, as their religious exercise—including which holy days they celebrate, how they must dress, when they must pray, and what they can eat—are different from the religious practices that have predominated in this country for over two centuries.
-For example, Saturday Sabbath observers (like Seventh-day Adventists or Orthodox Jews) often face discrimination or job loss when they tell their employer that they cannot work on Saturdays; while, even today, it is common for many employers to close or offer Sunday Sabbath accommodations.
+Because of Hardison, businesses were able to discriminate against religious employees in ways that would be unthinkable for other protected classes (such as sex or disability).
+Members of minority faiths (and often people of color) were hit hardest by this Supreme Court decision, as their religious practices—including which holy days they celebrate, how they must dress, when they must pray, and what they can eat—are different from the religious practices that have predominated in this country for over two centuries.
+For example, Saturday Sabbath observers (like Seventh-day Adventists and Orthodox Jews) often faced discrimination or job loss when they told their employer that they could not work on Saturdays.

 In September of 2019, Becket appealed to the Supreme Court in Patterson v.
 Walgreens, a case asking the Court to revisit Hardison.
 This case involved Darrell Patterson, a dedicated Walgreens employee and devout Seventh-day Adventist.
 Patterson had worked out an arrangement with his supervisor that allowed him to observe the Seventh-day Adventist Saturday Sabbath.
 But after Walgreens violated an Alabama pharmacy law, company executives set up an emergency training session on a Saturday.
 Patterson was not able to attend due to his religious observance, and Walgreens ultimately fired him.
 Forced to choose between his faith and feeding his family, Patterson took Walgreens to court for religious discrimination.
 The Supreme Court declined to hear the case.